sprblm/devs-guide-to/content/a-dev-guide-to-usertesting.md

 User testing doesn’t have to be a big task.
 Any type of feedback from your users is valuable.
 If you’re already listening to and collecting feedback from your users - that’s great!
 Keep doing what you’re doing and when you feel you’re ready, come back to this guide - we’ll still be here!

-We compiled user testing FAQs in our interactive companion resource [“User testing can be fun”](https://usable.itch.io/user-testing-can-be-fun-a-guide-for-oss-developers-and-tool-teams-on-how-to-user).
+We compiled user testing FAQs in our interactive companion resource <a href="https://usable.itch.io/user-testing-can-be-fun-a-guide-for-oss-developers-and-tool-teams-on-how-to-user" target="_blank">“User testing can be fun”</a>

 ### How to use this guide 🦮